KristinaK993/KristinaK993/README.md

 # 👋 Hello!
 I'm Kristina!

-🎓 .NET Student | 🌍 Gothenburg, Sweden | 🎨 Console UI Enthusiast
+🎓 .NET Student | 🌍 Gothenburg, Sweden | 💻 Passionate Developer

-I'm a passionate .NET student building polished and interactive console applications with **Spectre.Console** and **Figgle**.
-I’m working on fun projects like quiz apps, and I’m always experimenting with new features to level up my skills!
+I'm a dedicated .NET student with a strong interest in building clean, functional applications.
+I enjoy solving real-world problems through code, and I'm constantly learning and exploring new technologies – recently diving into REST APIs and backend development.
+I focus on writing maintainable code and building projects that combine practicality with solid technical foundations.

 ---